 My rating: 95 points.

-The wine is incredibly hard to obtain.
+The 2020 will be released to the mailing list early next year.
+I am a buyer.
 Sign up for the waiting list.
 Be patient.